 Sometimes leaving a gift bag beside them to find when they awoke.

 But one of our original ideas has really blossomed!
 Our idea was, “Write To Someone You Miss This Christmas.”

 The wonderful ‘Social Bite’ help distribute them across Scotland.
-And this year we hope to have them available UK wide in 2018.

 ‘Social Bite’, a chain of cafes that are a social business where 1 in 4 employees are ex homeless, help to get their our cards into the hands of homeless people in Glasgow, Edinburgh and Aberdeen.